CenterForSpatialResearch/mapping_architecture_urbanism_humanities/08_WebMapping1.md

 </html>
 ```

 Notice that we are loading several files within this page (these are in the `<link>` and `<script>` tags).
-These include a css and javascript file from Mapbox, and our own css and javascript files.
+These include a CSS and javascript file from Mapbox, and our own CSS and javascript files.
 Some files need to be loaded in a particular order — the reason `map.js` is loaded within the body and not the head is that it must be loaded _after_ the `map` and `info` elements have been created.

 Likewise, put this into your `style.css` file: